-- B. Additional Use Specific Standards in Steep Slope Areas (RSCR Adjacent Steep Slopes and Very Steep Slope Areas).
-In addition to the General Development Standards provided in Table 6.04-1, the the below-listed Covered Activities located in RSCR Adjacent Steep Slopes or Very Steep Slope Areas are subject to the following: - 1.
-Roads, Shared-Use Paths, Driveways, Minor Utilities, Water Lines Serving an Individual Water Supply System, or Septic Lines Serving an Individual Sewage Disposal System: - a.
-All roads, shared-use paths, and driveways must follow natural contour lines to the maximum extent feasible; - No roads, shared-use paths, driveways, minor utilities, water lines serving an individual water supply system, or septic lines serving an individual sewage disposal system are permitted to disturb Very Steep Slope Areas with slopes greater than 50%;
+- B. Additional Use-Specific Standards in Steep Slope Areas (RSCR Adjacent Steep Slopes and Very Steep Slope Areas).
+In addition to the General Development Standards provided in Table 6.04-1, the below-listed covered activities located in RSCR Adjacent Steep Slopes or Very Steep Slope Areas are subject to the following: - 1.
+Roads, Shared-Use Paths, Driveways, Minor Utilities and Utility Lines Not Associated with Public Water or Public Sewer, Water Lines Serving an Individual Water Supply System, or Septic Lines Serving an Individual Sewage Disposal System: - a.
+All roads, shared-use paths, and driveways must follow natural contour lines to the maximum extent feasible; - b.
+No roads, shared-use paths, driveways, minor utilities and utility lines not associated with public water or public sewer, water lines serving an individual water supply system, or septic lines serving an individual sewage disposal system are permitted to disturb Very Steep Slope Areas with slopes greater than 50%; - c.

-- c.
 Roads are not permitted to disturb Adjacent Steep Slopes or Very Steep Slope Areas with slopes greater than 25% to 50%, unless no other alternative exists to access a legal lot of record approved prior to June 16, 1993; - d.
-The use of directional drilling for the installation of minor utilities, water lines serving an individual water supply system, or septic lines serving an individual sewage disposal system through Adjacent Steep Slopes or Very Steep Slope Areas is permitted, in accordance with the following: - 1.
+The use of directional drilling for the installation of minor utilities and utility lines not associated with public water or public sewer, water lines serving an individual water supply system, or septic lines serving an individual sewage disposal system through Adjacent Steep Slopes or Very Steep Slope Areas is permitted, in accordance with the following: - 1.
 Development standards 1, 2, and 3 in Table 6.04-1 do not apply to such directional drilling; and - 2.
 Directional drilling start and end locations must not result in disturbance to Adjacent Steep Slopes or Very Steep Slope Areas; and - e.
-Shared-use paths, driveways, minor utilities, water lines serving an individual water supply system or septic lines serving an individual sewage disposal system are not permitted to disturb Adjacent Steep Slopes or Very Steep Slope Areas with slopes greater than 25% to 50%.
-However, a short run of no more than 200 feet or 10% of the entire length of the shared-use path, driveway, minor utility, water line and/or septic line, whichever is greater, is permitted to disturb Adjacent Steep Slopes or Very Steep Slope Areas with slopes greater than 25% to 50%, based on a geotechnical study or findings from a geotechnical professional that: - 1.
-Such shared-use path, driveway, minor utility, water lines and/or septic lines will not have significant adverse visual, environmental, or safety impacts, or appropriate engineering or other measures will be taken by the developer to substantially mitigate any such adverse impact; and - 2.
-No alternative location for such shared-use path, access, minor utility, water line and/or septic line is feasible or available; and - f.
+Shared-use paths, driveways, minor utilities and utility lines not associated with public water or public sewer, water lines serving an individual water supply system or septic lines serving an individual sewage disposal system are not permitted to disturb Adjacent Steep Slopes or Very Steep Slope Areas with slopes greater than 25% to 50%.
+However, a short run of no more than 200 feet or 10% of the entire length of the shared-use path, driveway, minor utility and utility line not associated with public water or public sewer, water line and/or septic line, whichever is greater, is permitted to disturb Adjacent Steep Slopes or Very Steep Slope Areas with slopes greater than 25% to 50%, based on a geotechnical study or findings from a geotechnical professional that: - 1.
+Such shared-use path, driveway, minor utility and utility line not associated with public water or public sewer, water lines and/or septic lines will not have significant adverse visual, environmental, or safety impacts, or appropriate engineering or other measures will be taken by the developer to substantially mitigate any such adverse impact; and

+- No alternative location for such shared-use path, access, minor utility and utility line not associated with public water or public sewer, water line and/or septic line is feasible or available; and - f.
 The use of a private road to provide access to multiple lots in lieu of using separate driveways to provide access to such lots is required to the maximum extent feasible where such private road will minimize or eliminate land disturbance; and - g.
 Shared-use path design must comply with standards in Section 7.07.03.